evfredericksen/pynacea/readme.md

 #Pynacea

-Pynacea is a voice recognition framework and grammar specification that allows users to control their desktop environment through voice input.
+Pynacea is a voice recognition framework and grammar specification that gives users control over their desktop environment through voice input.
 Possible uses include editing text, shell commands, online browsing, and more.

 This project is similar to the Natlink/Dragonfly/Aenea stack.
 However, Pynacea